This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 In the Data Center Scope, FinOps teams develop a strategy for on-premises infrastructure by moving from traditional capacity planning with an upfront purchase model toward a consumption-based usage and cost model.
 Working with Core and Allied Personas, the FinOps Practitioner’s ways of working shift the organizational culture from the traditional finance, procurement, and technology siloes to a collaborative, data-driven environment that facilitates planning, cost analytics and optimization.
 By leveraging Framework Capabilities, teams managing on-premises infrastructure can move beyond a hardware-centric focus.
 Teams are enabled to enhance migration strategies, optimize workload placement, and ultimately improve data center Unit Economics.

-For businesses with products and services that do extend beyond cloud, the collaborative and timely data-driven decision making approach of FinOps enables cost aware design taking into consideration resource usage, workload placement, rate optimization and product viability to support organizational outcomes that maximize business value.
+For businesses with products and services that require their FinOps practices to include activities in addition to public cloud, the collaborative and timely data-driven decision making approach of FinOps enables cost aware design taking into consideration resource usage, workload placement, rate optimization and product viability to support organizational outcomes that maximize business value.
+Learn more on Scopes as part of the 2025 Framework update.